wollmannbruno/blog/content/posts/2021/security-field-day-6-fido-device-onboard-fdo/index.md

 title: Security Field Day 6 - FIDO Device Onboard (FDO)
 description: Onboarding IoT devices is a significant challenge in the industry.
 It is expensive because it can take anywhere from twenty minutes to several hours...
-lead: Solving the IoT device onboarding problem
+summary: Solving the IoT device onboarding problem
-summary: Onboarding IoT devices is a significant challenge in the industry.
-It is expensive because it can take anywhere from twenty minutes to several hours...
+# summary: Onboarding IoT devices is a significant challenge in the industry.
+It
+#   is expensive because it can take anywhere from twenty minutes to several hours...
 date: 2021-10-31T17:09:37-06:00
-thumbnail: /images/security-field-day-6-fido-device-onboard-fdo.jpg
-images:
-  - /images/security-field-day-6-fido-device-onboard-fdo.jpg
 categories:
   - Events
 tags: